-Anyone who knows me well knows that I have a touch of OCD when it comes to keeping an organized, clean house.
+Anyone who knows me well knows that I have a touch of OCD when it comes to keeping an organized, and I always hire house cleaners.
 For example: at this moment my stress level is probably a 7 or 8 out of 10, and that is solely based on the fact that we have had workers in and out of our house for the past two weeks working on our basement.
 This, in turn, means that everything that previously resided in our basement is currently occupying almost all of the available space in our guest bedroom, office, and garage.
 Needless to say… it drives me more than a little nuts!

-To try and take back some control of the clutter, I began devising my personalized “Spring Cleaning 2015 Checklist.”
+To try and take back some control of the clutter, I began devising my personalized “Spring Cleaning 2015 Checklist” and decided to get cleaningservicesdublin for a more satisfying result.
 Call me crazy, but I’m a “checklist-person.”
 We are a rare and quiet breed of individuals who just love to make lists simply because of that sense of accomplishment felt when we can finally check off a box.
 And everyone knows that paper lists are better than digital lists when at all possible.
 Therefore, without any further ado, I present my Ultimate Spring Cleaning Checklist:

 Fairly daunting, am I right?
 And for those of you with homes that are larger than ours, even more scary!
 Here are some of my tips for how to tackle your yearly spring cleaning.

 1. Break up the tasks!
 Nobody wants to spend (or can afford to spend!) an entire week cleaning their house from roof to foundation.
+From getting in touch to professionals such as a Pooler soft washing company to pressure wash the roof, to contacting a plumber to get the bathroom and other water fixtures checked, the work simply seemed immense.
 So I’ve taken my master cleaning list and broken it up into seven sections.
 Choose one or two to do each week for a month and you’ll be finished before you know it!
 I will highlight each of these sections in a different post, giving my tips and tricks for each specific room and what products to use:

 - Living Spaces